DaPaleta/TimeTamer/backend/README.md

-# Task Planner Backend
+# TimeTamer Backend

-This is the backend service for the Task Planning Application.
-It provides RESTful APIs for user authentication, task management, calendar configuration, and category management, following a modular, scalable architecture.
+This is the backend service for TimeTamer, an intelligent task planning application.
+It provides RESTful APIs for user authentication, task management, calendar configuration, scheduling rules, analytics, and goal tracking, following a modular, scalable architecture.

 ## Project Structure